Bhim Singh (politician): World tour on motorbike

-Soon after he left India to travel the world from 1967-1973.
+Soon after he left India to travel the world from 1967 to 1973.
 Mostly by the way of motorbike he managed to visit more than a 150 countries.
 During his travels he was recorded by the Nigerian Times in 1970, as the first person to cross the Sahara Desert on motorcycle from Tan-Tan, Morocco to Senegal through Spanish Sahara and Mauritania.
 In Chile he was personally received by its then President Salvador Allende, and in the Middle East he met with Yasir Arafat who later accepted Bhim Singh's invitation to India.

 His book documenting his early travels "Peace Mission: Around the World on Motorcycle (Vol. I)" was published by Har Anand Publications in 2009.
 A Hindi version for the book was released a year later by Sheila Dikshit, then Chief Minister of Delhi.
 At the book release K. Padmanabhaiah, former Home Secretary of India, recalled Bhim Singh's contributions to reinstating the democratic process in Jammu and Kashmir in the 1996 assembly elections which were held after a gap of nine years.
 His next travelogue "Unbelievable—Delhi to Islamabad," addressed the need for fairer treatment of Pakistani prisoners in India.
 It was released by the vice president of India, Mohammad Hamid Ansari.
 Guest of honour at the book release Amitabh Mattoo, compared Bhim Singh to Che Guevara, for his decades long lobbying for amendment to Article 370, to fully integrate Jammu and Kashmir into India.

 The second volume of his book documenting his global travels, "Peace Mission Around the World on Motorcycle (Vol. II)", was released by Dr. Karan Singh the erstwhile crown prince of Jammu and Kashmir.

 Academics and student leadership

-On his travels he attended the University of London earning an LL.M. and was the first Indian to be elected Secretary of the University of London Union in 1971.
-Later in 1972, Bhim Singh was called to the bar at law, as a specialist on Palestine and Middle East affairs.
+On his travelsn he attended the University of London earning an LL.M. and was the first Indian to be elected Secretary of the University of London Union in 1971.
+Later in 1972, Bhim Singh was called to the bar at law, as a specialist on Palestinian and Middle Eastern affairs.
 Before returning to Jammu and Kashmir to engage in politics, Bhim Singh worked as a professor of international law at Cambridge University.